 I need to make an extended trip away from home and I have made arrangements for my cat to join me.
-I will be flying to my destination.
+I'll be flying to my destination.
 What do I need to consider?

 Are there details I should attend to when booking my flight?